tombonez/noTunes/README.md

 **With menu bar icon visible**

-Right click the menu bar icon and click quit.
+Right click or control-click the menu bar icon and click quit.

 **With menu bar icon hidden**